Orophora unicolor: Description

 Only the male metamorphoses into a recognisable moth.
 The adult female never leaves the bag and has no wings.
+Its case is covered with layers of short (up to 10 mm) lengths of tussock, laid longitudinally and overlapping, so that it looks like a bundle of twigs.
+The case averages 34 mm long and can reach 40 mm.
 The male is a hairy grey moth with translucent wings and a short abdomen and a 26.5 mm wingspan.